cube-worlds/compressed-nft-api/README.md

     - Replace placeholders with appropriate values.
 11. **Invoke the `ton://` deeplink that appears.**
 12. **Set the collection address:**
-    - Navigate to `api-uri/admin/setaddr/collection-address`.
+    - Navigate to `api-uri/admin/setaddr/{collection-address}`.
-    - Use the address from step 10.
+    - Use the `collection-address` from result of step 10.
 13. **Wait for a `committed state` message in the `server` logs.**
 14. **Done.**